Top health Google searches for 2022 - ExBulletin

 These numbers are among the health-related searches that have surged this year.

-The number to dial is available nationwide and, like 911, is intended to provide easy access for people with mental health crises.
+The number to dial is available nationwide and, like 911, is intended to provide easy access for people experiencing mental health crises.

 |

-Note: Editor’s Note: If you or someone you know is struggling with suicidal thoughts or mental health issues, please contact the National Suicide Prevention Lifeline at 800-273-8255 (or 988 after July 16, 2022) or Canada’s Talk.
-Call Suicide 1-833-456. -4566.